scratcharchive/mountainsort_examples/docs/source/installation_advanced.rst

 	cd mlpipeline
 	./compile_components.sh

-You must add mlpipeline/bin to your PATH environment variable.
+Add mlpipeline/bin to your PATH environment variable.

+Next you must the nodejs dependencies for larinet:

 .. code :: bash

-	# Then test to see if this opens the GUI:
+	cd mlpipeline/processing_server/larinet
+	npm install

+Start running larinet in a separate terminal:

+.. code :: bash

+	mlp-larinet

+The following command should open the GUI:

+.. code :: bash

 	mlpipeline

-The first time you run this program, some configuration instructions will appear on the window.

 Installing the MountainSort plugin package
 ------------------------------------------